anthonyshort/waypoints/Readme.md

 #### `addClass`

 Default class to add when an element is reached.
-This can be overriden by each waypoint using the data attribute `data-scroll-addClass`.
+This can be overriden by each waypoint using the data attribute `data-waypoint-addClass`.
 Defaults to `null`.

 #### `removeClass`

 Default class to add when an element is reached.
-This can be overriden by each waypoint using the data attribute `data-scroll-removeClass`.
+This can be overriden by each waypoint using the data attribute `data-waypoint-removeClass`.
 Defaults to `null`.

 #### `delay`

 A delay, in milliseconds, for adding or removing the classes.
 Defaults to `0`.
-Can be overriden using `data-scroll-delay`.
+Can be overriden using `data-waypoint-delay`.

 #### `offset`

 Normally waypoints will use the scrollTop position of the element.
 You can adjust the point using this attribute to make it trigger earlier or later.
-This can be overriden using the data attribute `data-scroll-offset`.
+This can be overriden using the data attribute `data-waypoint-offset`.
 Defaults to `0`.

 ## Standard API